 If your letter isn’t usable, you will receive a full refund.

-Common conditions that may qualify include:
+Common conditions that qualify Ohio residents include:

-Start My AssessmentOhio state laws are in line with the federal Fair Housing Act (FHA) and Americans with Disabilities Act (ADA) in terms of housing and workplace.
+Start My AssessmentOhio state laws are in line with the federal Fair Housing Act (FHA) and Americans with Disabilities Act (ADA) in terms of housing and the workplace.
 These protections ensure that individuals with disabilities are not discriminated against because of their need for an ESA.

-Here are the main regulations of the federal housing laws and other anti discriminatory acts for ESA in Ohio:
+Here are the main regulations of the federal housing laws and other anti-discriminatory acts for ESA in Ohio:

 Under the federal Fair Housing Act, Ohio residents with ESAs have the right to live with their ESA in rental properties.